The Vaccines: 2021: Back in Love City

 In April 2020, the band released a new YouTube-only song, "I Never Go Out on Fridays".
 This was followed by another new song, "Internet Disco" featuring Agent Emotion, which was featured on the NHS fundraiser Songs for the National Health Service alongside unreleased songs by other British acts such as Foals and Wolf Alice.

 In February 2021, the Vaccines released a covers EP entitled Cosy Karaoke Vol. 1.
 The EP consisted of cover versions of songs by Waxahatchee, Kacey Musgraves, Queens of the Stone Age, Buffalo Springfield, Wanda Jackson and the Tornadoes.
 This preceded the release of a limited edition 10 year anniversary version of What Did You Expect from the Vaccines? on pink vinyl.
 The band stated that the EP should act as a palate cleanser for what was to come next.

 On 13 May 2021, the band released the first single from their, as yet, untitled fifth record called "Headphones Baby".
 This was followed by singles "Back in Love City" and "Alone Star".
 With touring still restricted by the global COVID-19 pandemic, the band made just one festival appearance in 2021 as secret guests at Latitude Festival.

 On 10 September 2021, the Vaccines released their fifth studio album, Back in Love City.
-Recorded at Sonic Ranch just outside of El Paso, Texas in December 2019, the album was produced by Daniel Ledinsky with additional production by Fryars.Back in Love City charted at No.5 in UK upon release, marking the band's fifth consecutive top 5 album, with NME citing a band "still at their very best and still brimming with ideas and invention".
+Recorded at Sonic Ranch just outside of El Paso, Texas in December 2019, the album was produced by Daniel Ledinsky with additional production by Fryars.

+Back in Love City charted at No.5 in UK upon release, marking the band's fifth consecutive top 5 album, with NME citing a band "still at their very best and still brimming with ideas and invention".
 Following a tour of small venues around the UK for Music Venue Trust, the Vaccines announced an album tour for April 2022.

 On 15 March 2023, Cowan announced that he was leaving the Vaccines "for the foreseeable future" and had already informed the other members of his decision during the previous summer.
+Having just become a father, Cowan was reluctant to be away on tour all the time.
 He also hoped to "have another chapter together when the time is right."
+In the wake of Cowan's departure, Timothy Lanham took up lead guitar duties with former Drowners frontman and longtime friend of the band Matt Hitt becoming their live keyboardist and guitarist.
 Meanwhile, Young stated on behalf of the band that they had just finished their sixth album and were "incredibly excited for all the fun and creativity that lies ahead."

+2023: Pick-Up Full of Pink Carnations

+In September 2023, the Vaccines announced their sixth studio album, Pick-Up Full of Pink Carnations, alongside the release of its lead single "Heartbreak Kid", recorded in Los Angeles with producer Andrew Wells.
+To coincide with the release of the album, the band announced a UK and European tour as well as a US tour with the Kooks.

+The album was released on 12 January 2024.